 Chairside dental assistants make clinical procedures safer for patients and increase dentist productivity.
 Dental hygienists provide clinical care and also educate patients.
 Front desk staff represent the public face of the practice, the first office representatives to whom the patient will speak by phone or meet in person.
-Patients' first impressions of them can have a profound effect on the practice.
+A patient's first impression of them can have a profound effect on the practice.
 Financial personnel are charged with ensuring the cash flow of the practice and are given the task of managing accounts receivable.
 Whatever their role, staff members influence patients' opinions of the practice as well as their sense of satisfaction.

 Why is this important?
-We know patient dissatisfaction is a significant factor in dental professional liability claims.
-Approximately 80 percent of CNA closed dental claims do not result in a payment to the claimant.
-Although exceptions exist, the majority of these claims probably were not instituted solely because of poor dentistry.
+We know that patient dissatisfaction is a significant factor in dental professional liability claims.
+A significant number of CNA closed dental claims do not result in a payment to the claimant.
+Although exceptions exist, the majority of the claims that did progress were not instituted solely because of inadequate patient care.
 Rather, they were pursued due to patient dissatisfaction arising from non-clinical issues.
 With multiple patient contacts in a variety of interactions, the dental staff has a profound ability to improve patient satisfaction and reduce the likelihood of a professional liability claim.
 The ability of your staff to positively affect patient views is a separate, yet related, risk management issue from that of vicarious liability.